 "Hi, my name's Shelly, from San Diego, California, and I'm on my way to visit the author - oh, and this is Emma," she said pointing at them, "also from California, on the same mission."

-The woman's jaw dropped at the amazing coincidence of it all.
+The woman's jaw dropped at the amazing 'coincidence' of it all.

 "Well, hello, my name is Jenny, and I am on my way to the author too," she said as she raised herself slightly off her seat to offer her hand.
 They were all looking at each other, trying to put the pieces of the puzzle together as they shook hands and introduced themselves to one another.
 None dared venture any questions about marriage though everyone was thinking it.